functionGHW/JsonTextViewer/README.md

         type: "text",

         # for text content, using string replace object
-        body: " this is a text content",
+        body: "this is a text content",
         SaveAsFile: false
     }
 </pre>